jennisvicente/JennisVicente/README.md

 # JennisVicente
 This is my Personal Portfolio.
-You will find my resume and other documents related with my professional experience before Data Analytics.
+You will find my resume and other documents related with my professional experience.